-We serve many of our meals family style.
-The breakfast is served to you as a family, lunch is a wonderful home cooked meal with adults at their own tables and children at their appropriate age range tables.
+Breakfast is made to order, lunch is a wonderful home cooked meal with adults at their own tables and children at their appropriate age range tables.
 Dinner is served early to the children and suited to their tastes.
 Adults enjoy Happy Hour in our lounge, BYOB, but we provide ice, mixers, and appetizers.
-Adult dinner is served afterwards with a nightly special, halibut, pork tenderloin, prime rib, and fresh salads, breads and tempting desserts.
+A plated dinner is served after Happy Hour with a nightly special, halibut, pork tenderloin, prime rib, and fresh salads, breads and tempting desserts.
 All meals are hearty home-cooked style meals, fresh ingredients, all breads and desserts are made on-site daily.
 We happily accommodate special diets & vegetarian meals.

 Our main activities are horseback riding and fly-fishing.
 There is excellent hiking in the area on your own.
 Our rides go out twice a day and we offer two all day rides for the intermediate to advanced riders.
 We have a weekly pack trip at an additional charge.
 A Gymkhana, or games on horseback, along with a softball game, a lecture on Native Americans or wildlife, hay ride, campfire and square dance are some of the varied activities each week.

 You may also choose to take a whitewater raft trip, a zipline tour, or a guided tour of Yellowstone Park.
 Links to providers of these services can be found on our website.